For a full performance documentation please go to Vimeo

-An Eskimo sticks a finger in the ground and discovers a hole, a flood, a super duper crisis.
+An indigenous person sticks a finger in the ground and discovers a hole, a flood, a super duper crisis.

-Do not think badly of the Eskimo, do not blame them or punish them they have not created the flood, Neither did they make it happen, nor were they the cause of it in any way All they did was to discover the flood and inform the world about it.
+Do not think badly of them, do not blame them or punish them they have not created the flood, Neither did they make it happen, nor were they the cause of it in any way All they did was to discover the flood and inform the world about it.

 Excerpt from The World is Flooding performance

 The world is Flooding

 Introduction to the zine

 ‘An Eskimo sticks a finger in the ground and shouts: A hole!
 There is a hole!
 The world is flooding!
 Depressing!’

 So begins Mayakovsky’s play Mystery-Bouffe, written in 1918/1921 to celebrate the anniversary of the 1917 Russian Revolution.

 The Unclean build a boat to save themselves from the flood.
 The Clean ask to come on board, alas once on board they take over.
 The Unclean are left with no choice but to throw the Clean into the water.
 The play continues.
 The play ends.
 The Unclean find their earned heavily place.

 Mayakovsky introduces a provision stating that in the future anyone can present the play, providing that they make it contemporary, immediate, up to the moment.
 In an act of faith, he creates a de-authorising contract with the future – no official licensing needed – trusting that at any point in time an urgent sociopolitical moment would be foregrounded.